Aayushi-4094/GesturePaint/README.md

 ## Acknowledgments

-CanvasWizard is a collaborative effort, inspired by a passion for art and technology.
-We appreciate the open-source community and the amazing tools like Python, OpenCV, and Mediapipe that make projects like CanvasWizard possible.
+openCV is a collaborative effort, inspired by a passion for art and technology.
+We appreciate the open-source community and the amazing tools like Python, OpenCV, and Mediapipe that make projects like openCV possible.

 ---

-Feel the magic in your fingertips and create art like never before with CanvasWizard.
+Feel the magic in your fingertips and create art like never before with openCV.
 Join us on this exciting journey of creativity and technology.
 If you have questions or ideas, reach out to our project maintainers.
 ```